AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

     - The 8 is the infinity symbol.
 Life continues.

-- **PaintbrushPlus**: Painting requires no paint, can click and hold, shorter range, etc
+- **PaintbrushPlus**: Painting requires no paint, can click and hold, shorter range, etc.

-- **PickupLanternPlus**: Pickup those lanterns, burning barrels, jack-o-lanterns
+- **PickupLanternPlus**: Pickup those lanterns, burning barrels, jack-o-lanterns.

-- **PlayerResetQuests**: You can tell the trader to reset the quest options
+- **PlayerResetQuests**: You can tell the trader to reset the quest options.

 - **PumpkinsPlus**: